Get a shortcut to polished CEO Style

 As you work through your items, be sure that they land in 1 of 3 piles: keep, donate or alter.
 Be very strict about sticking to those piles as it will make the last step easier to complete.

 You’ve reached the last step in our closet clean-out guide.
 Can you believe you’re getting closer to having the wardrobe of your dreams?

 You should be down to three main buckets:

 – Clothes in a garbage bag to donate

 For the items that you’ve decided to keep, remember that if you can’t see them, you won’t wear them.
 It’s important to organize your closet in a way where most of your items are easily visible to you.

 Why is this step so important?

-This includes pants, t-shirts, blouses, layering pieces.
+This includes pants, t-shirts, blouses, layering pieces, and yes, even jumpsuits.